Improving HIV Screening for Adolescents When They Go to Their Primary Care Doctor

 Statement of Problem

-The incidence of HIV infection is increasing among adolescents and young adults and now accounts for nearly 40% of new HIV infections in the United States.
-The American Academy of Pediatrics (AAP) and the Centers for Disease Control and Prevention (CDC) recommend routine HIV screening for all adolescents.
-Routine HIV testing is key to identifying youth living with HIV, linking them to appropriate care, and preventing new infections.
-The reasons for low rates of routine testing in adolescents are unclear, but multiple barriers exist for pediatric primary care providers.
-If we can better understand these barriers, then we can create interventions to work toward the goal of routine screening for adolescents.
+The incidence of HIV infection is increasing among adolescents and young adults, particularly for those who identify as LGBT and gender-expansive, and now accounts for nearly 40 percent of new HIV infections in the United States.
+The American Academy of Pediatrics (AAP) and the Centers for Disease Control and Prevention (CDC) recommend routine HIV screening for all adolescents in order to identify youth living with HIV, link them to appropriate care, and prevent new infections.
+The reasons for low rates of routine testing in adolescents are unclear, but multiple barriers to testing exist for pediatric primary care providers.
+If we can better understand these barriers and how they affect adolescents’ unique health care needs, then we can create interventions to ensure all adolescents receive routine HIV screening.

 Improving HIV screening for adolescents when they go to their primary care doctor